golangtutorial

 if err != nil {

-return fmt.Errorf("err parsing webhook json: %+v", err)
+return fmt.Errorf("error parsing subscription deleted webhook JSON: %w", err)

 }

-params := stripe.SubscriptionParams{}
+params := &stripe.SubscriptionParams{}

 if err != nil {